 \subsection{Discovery}

-To evaluate the discovery phase, we collected real-world location traces with latitude, longitude, and 95\% confidence radius.
+To evaluate the discovery phase, location traces with latitude, longitude, and 95\% confidence radius were collected by the authors.
 These traces are representative of the movement of a typical device that may run a location-based application on \systemname{}.
 Figure~\ref{fig:eval:exampleLocationTraces} shows a few examples of the traces collected.
 The blue lines show the latitudes and longitudes and the red circles show the 95\% confidence radius.
 Note that the error is higher indoors than outdoors, as expected.
-We then ran the discovery phase on each record from each of these traces.
+We then ran the discovery phase on each of these traces.

 Figure~\ref{fig:eval:geodomainTimeseries} shows the number of geo-domains queried for one of the traces.
-The number of geo-domains queried is consistently high throughout the trace with median at 36.
-However, the number of uncached geo-domains which have to be queried from the DNS server is small with median at 4.
+The number of geo-domains queried is consistently high throughout the trace with a median of 36.
+However, the number of uncached geo-domains that have to be queried from the DNS server is small with a median of 4.
 Most of the geo-domain queries are answered by the local cache as the device does not arbitrarily jump to radically different locations and query different geo-domains.